Su-Ng/Sentiment/README.md

 https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

 The main purpose of Sentiment Analysis is to find out how the food reviewers feel about their food purchase.
-In this repo I will show how to
+In this repo I will like to find out
-1) Use Python to plot out
+1) The Food Review is rated from 1 to 5.
+How is the food rating distribution?
+2) How can we rate food reviews automatically, using the scale Positive, Neutral and Negative?